Azure-Samples/azure-video-indexer-samples/API-Samples/Java/Readme.md

 # Video Indexer API Samples For Java

 This Azure Video Indexer Java Samples document contains 2 Java Console Application folders, located under the src/main/java folder.
-They are:
+These are:

 1. apisamples:

 It demonstrates the VideoIndexer API calls to perform the following:
-  - Get Account Access Token
+  - Get Video Indexer Account Access Token
   - Upload a video ( with/without streaming capabilities)
   - Wait For an Index operation to finish using Polling Mechanism
   - Get Video Results